Contested Divorce Lawyers in Atlanta Offering a Helping Hand When a Contested Divorce Occurs

 While you may not think it’s possible, there are some situations in which couples can amicably get through the divorce process.
 This means they agree to divorce and can easily reach an agreement regarding all aspects of property division, child custody, child support, and alimony.
-However, like many would think, there are some divorce cases that become highly contested.
+However, as many would think, some divorce cases become highly contested.

 When one spouse is angry at the other for filing for divorce or leaving the marriage, or because of another reason, their emotions may get the best of them.
 Instead of giving in on certain aspects of a divorce, they use every phase to argue about who gets what, making it a lengthy process.

 Alimony and child support are two of the biggest areas of contention in a divorce.
-The spouse set to receive support may want more because they are unsure of where they will be financially.
+The spouse set to receive support may want more because they are unsure of where they will be financially after a divorce.
 The spouse set to pay support may want to pay less because they feel the other spouse can earn an income.
 Regardless of the circumstances, financial concerns can make an agreement difficult to create.

 Actions done to spite someone are not uncommon in divorce.
 One party may be so mad that they want to take as much as possible from the other spouse, so they argue and fight for the sake of dragging out the litigation.
 If either spouse is unwilling to budge or if the demands of the angry party are unreasonable, this can make it nearly impossible to come up with an agreement.

 How can an Attorney Help Me Move Past a Contested Divorce?

 There are a few different things that can encourage couples to get through a contested divorce much quicker and easier than they typically would.
 It starts with creating a reason to get through challenging aspects of the divorce.
 For instance, you can explain the costs and length of a contested divorce and how it is unfavorable to you and your soon-to-be ex-spouse to continue arguing about certain factors.